Texas School District Approves Paddling As A Form Of Punishment

 “I believe it worked… It was an immediate response for me.
 I knew that if I got in trouble with a teacher and I was disrespectful, whatever the infraction was, I knew I was going to get a swat by the principal.”

-The Texas school district’s new policy will allow the behavior coordinator or principal to paddle students for a number minor infractions — including misbehaving and disrupting the class.
+The Texas school district’s new policy will allow the behavior coordinator or principal to paddle students for a number of minor infractions — including misbehaving and disrupting the class.
 However, parents will have an opportunity to opt out.

 Three Rivers School District Superintendent Mary Springs said parents and guardians will be provided with a permission form during registration.
 If the form is not signed, their children will not be subjected to corporal punishment.